Pages

 Do you want to have genetically modified food?

 In England, we have not so many genetically engineered foods in such as. in the United States.
-Even though they are genetically engineered foods are approved, there are many discussions whether it is unhealthy or not to eat genetically modified food.
+Even though we have on our shelves genetically engineered foods that have been approved, there are many discussions whether it is unhealthy or not to eat genetically modified food.

 If you don't want to buy genetically engineered foods, you can check the list of ingredients.
-Here shall stand, if an ingredient in the food is genetically modified or produced from something that is genetically modified.
+Here it will or should say if an ingredient in the food is genetically modified or produced from something that is genetically modified.
 You can also choose organic food.
 In organic foods do not use genetically modified ingredients or meat, milk and eggs from animals that have been genetically modified feed.

 Read More